Barbara Carrasco: Biography

 In the mid-1980s, Carrasco was commissioned to create a mural, The History of Los Angeles: A Mexican Perspective which led to a great deal of controversy.
 The publicity generated from the controversy, however, helped Carrasco in some ways: she was chosen to go with a group of artists to the Soviet Union in 1985 and paint a mural in the Children's Museum in Yerevan, Armenia.
-She went on a second trip to the Soviet Union the next year and also took Dolores Huerta's thirteen-year-old son, Ricky, with her.
+The next year she went on a second trip to the Soviet Union and also took Dolores Huerta's thirteen-year-old son, Ricky, with her.
 She also went to Nicaragua in 1986 with a UCLA program called the Chicano Delegation to Nicaragua.
 It was during the Nicaraguan Revolution and the experience affected Carrasco deeply, making her think about death in a different context.

 Carrasco received her MFA in art from the California Institute of the Arts (CalArts) in 1991.
 After graduating from CalArts, she didn't feel inspired and stopped producing art for about two years.
 In addition, the death of Cesar Chavez in 1993 created a sense of deep depression in Carrasco: she felt that there were not enough Chicano leaders and that few people could take his place.

 In the mid-1990s, Carrasco married artist, Harry Gamboa Jr. Gamboa, and Carrasco had been good friends first for some time, and Carrasco liked him especially because he was "supportive of women artists."
 In 1994, she had a daughter, Barbie.
 In 1995, she was diagnosed with lymphoma and in 1996 had a bone marrow transplant to treat the disease.
 After the transplant, Carrasco felt that her hand was less steady for detailed work.

 She is a founding member of the Dolores Huerta Foundation and serves as a board member.
 Carrasco was a UC Regents Professor in 2002-2003.
 She was recognized as a "community champion" in Los Angeles in 2014.